transcom/mymove-docs/docs/frontend/setup/run-storybook.md

 ![build_storybook check](/img/pr_storybook/github_check.png)

 **Step 2**: On the CircleCI page, you'll see several tabs near the middle of the page.
 Click on "Artifacts."
+(In order to view this page, you may be prompted to log into CircleCI, since other tasks that are run may contain sensitive information.
+Use your GitHub account to log in.)

 ![CircleCI artifacts](/img/pr_storybook/circleci_tabs.png)